alex-cgs/path-it/README.md

 - Your map should be a 10x10 JavaScript input array.
 - This array should abide to those rulse:
 - - 0: Empty cell
-- - 1: Starting Point (exactly one)
+- - 1: Starting Cell (exactly one)
 - - 2: Obstacles
-- - 3: Ending point (exactly one)
+- - 3: Ending Cell (exactly one)

 Here is an example template for debug_1 that you can copy, modify and paste into the field before pressing "Send Map" button: